Tired of Killing: Autobiography of an Assassin: Production

 Principal photography took place in Emilia-Romagna and Calabria.
 The film was shot over eight weeks, wrapping in late 2024.

 Release

 A promotional clip was released on 28 August 2025.
 The film had its world premiere in the Venice Spotlight section of the 82nd Venice International Film Festival on 2 September 2025.
-It will receive a theatrical release in Italy on 4 December 2025.
+It received a theatrical release in Italy on 4 December 2025.